 “Take your life in your own hands, and what happens?
 A terrible thing: no one to blame.” ~Erica Jong

 I realized that I needed to take responsibility for getting my own needs met and it wasn’t fair to put so much on my partner.
 I really put myself in his shoes and I could see he was suffering too.
-I realized we both had many negative feelings and unmet needs but that we had very different ways of expressing them and getting our needs met.
+I realized we both had many negative feelings and unmet needs but that we had very different ways of processing and getting our needs met.
 I was taking a lot of frustrations out on him and there was so much that I wasn’t doing that he’d like more of yet he would rarely complain about.
 I could see he was working just as hard as I was although it appeared through my stressed-out-resenting lenses that he had it easier and was doing much less.

 I have been counseling couples since 2001 and I hear countless stories of how the demands of parenting trigger parents into adversaries instead of partners.
 The good news, parenting does not have to be so destructive and dissatisfying.
 It actually can be a great opportunity to connect, grow and be a source of nurturance, support, and joy.
 Acknowledging and validating each other’s efforts, feelings, and needs seem to soften us.
 When you feel supported, secure, and understood it became easier to give each other the benefit of the doubt, love and trust each other through the hardships instead of blaming, criticizing and fearing the worst.
-When tension arises now, tension arises, we have a new set connecting rituals, positive core beliefs, a well full vital needs being met, and resources to tap into.
+When tension arises now, we have a new set connecting rituals, positive core beliefs, a well full vital needs being met, and resources to tap into.
 The sleepless nights, the tantrums, the seeming endless cleaning up of bodily fluids and messes, the absolutely no privacy, it really does get better and you start to see the brilliance in your children, your partner and even yourself.